Foehr – let me guide you to the island in the Northern Sea where every village is a home. Every village a home – what’s that all about?

 So come on, jump on your bike and let’s hit the road.

 Although there are a couple of elevations, namely 17 burial mounds from the bronze age, the island is mostly flat and therefore perfect for cycling.
 However, it’s an island amidst the northern sea, so even on a warm and sunny day, a strong breeze can make riding a bike pretty challenging.
-Therefore, I really recommend renting an e-bike that helps you cycling against the wind when needed.
+Therefore, I really recommend renting an e-bike that helps you to cycle against the wind when needed.

 Leaving Wyk on the route L214 towards the northwest – which sounds much more like a serious road trip than it actually is – you’ll first get to Wrixum, a name that sounds like borrowed from an Asterix-book.